bterwijn/invocation_tree/README.md

 sum: 6
 ```

 The generator iterable can only be used once.
-Call the generator again if you need a new iterable:
+Call the generator again when you need a new iterable:

 ```python
 def my_generator():